For the Simplified Chinese translation, click 中文译文.

-Only persistable entities can define validation rules as they say something about database integrity.
+You can only define validation rules for persistable entities as they are designed to ensure database integrity.
 Therefore, validation rules are disabled for non-persistable entities.

-This property defines the message that is displayed to the end user when the attribute value does not satisfy the condition defined by the validation rule.
+Error message defines the message that is displayed to the end-user when the attribute value does not satisfy the condition defined by the validation rule.

 The rule defines which condition an attribute should satisfy.